Quentin2022/Graph-Contrastive-Denoising-Module/README.md

    - `if_pretrain`: Indicates whether to include the GCD module.
 If set to True, both the pretraining and fine-tuning stages will involve GCD.

-#### The experiment data "processed_data.h5" is in the "master" branch.
-You need to download it and change the link in the "utils.py" file.
+#### The experiment data "processed_data.h5" can be download from https://drive.google.com/file/d/1SoGdJ7iSehJwy7T9QMhzwCABOfWlBHvh/view?usp=sharing.